1weiho/next-lens/README.md

 ## How it works

 - Route discovery uses a recursive walk, skipping common output folders (`.next`, `dist`, `build`, etc.).
-- It looks for files named `route` with supported extensions and derives the URL path by interpreting Next.js conventions, including dynamic, catch-all, and optional catch-all segments.
+- It looks for files named `route` or `page` with supported extensions and derives the URL path by interpreting Next.js conventions, including dynamic, catch-all, and optional catch-all segments.
+- While mapping pages, the CLI checks sibling `loading.*` and `error.*` files and walks up the segment tree so you can verify local and inherited boundary coverage in one scan.
 - HTTP methods are inferred by parsing the route file AST with the TypeScript compiler API and collecting exported handler names (`GET`, `POST`, etc.).
 - Project insights read `package.json`, check `node_modules/*/package.json` when available, and fall back to manifest versions if the dependency is not installed.